Dark Web Marketplaces and COVID-19: before the vaccine: Results

-In Figure~\ref{Markets_Vendors}(c), we ranked the marketplaces for their share of vendors selling COVID-19 specific listings.
-The total number of vendors behind COVID-19 specific listings in our dataset is 131.
-Most vendors sold only one COVID-19 specific listing, while few of them sold more than ten different COVID-19 specific listings.
+In Figure~\ref{Markets_Vendors}(c), we ranked the DWMs by their share of vendors selling COVID-19 specific listings.
+The total number of vendors behind COVID-19 specific listings in our dataset is 252.
+Most vendors sold only one COVID-19 specific listing, while few of them sold more than ten different unique COVID-19 specific listings.
 In Appendix~\ref{Supplementary_figures}, we analysed the distribution of COVID-19 specific listings for each vendor.
-We found that it was heterogeneous according to a power-law with an exponent equal to $-2.0$ and 80\% of the vendors had less than 5 listings, as shown in Figure~\ref{Appendix_distribution}.
-In DarkBay/DBay, more than 10\% of the vendors were selling COVID-19 specific listings, while in Empire, The Canadian HeadQuarters, and White House this fraction was fewer than 1\%.
-Finally, Figure~\ref{Markets_Vendors}(d) shows that essentially no vendors specialised on COVID-19 products, with only $6$ vendors selling more COVID-19 specific listings than unrelated ones, 4 of which actually sold just one COVID-19 specific listing overall in our dataset.
+We found that it was heterogeneous according to a power-law with an exponent equal to $-2.3$ and 80\% of the vendors had fewer than 5 unique listings, as shown in Figure~\ref{Appendix_distribution}.
+This may imply that vendors of COVID-19 related products have a focus on a specific product category, or are just creating one-off listings to try to make quick money.
+In DarkBay/DBay, more than 15\% of the vendors were selling COVID-19 specific listings, while in MagBO, The Canadian HeadQuarters, and Cypher this fraction was around 5\% (with almost all other DWMs around 1\%).
+This shows that law enforcement or intelligence intervention should not necessarily be approached evenly across marketplaces but instead focused on select marketplaces first with a higher concentration of COVID-19 specific listings.
+Finally, Figure~\ref{Markets_Vendors}(d) shows that essentially no vendors specialised on COVID-19 products, with only $7$ vendors selling more COVID-19 specific listings than unrelated ones, $4$ of which actually sold just one or two COVID-19 specific listings overall in our dataset.